 “Stop fussing,” he groaned.
 “I don’t want to be late.”

 There was no kiss goodnight for Pa anyway.
 The little girl couldn’t understand why she had been pulled away from her shows just to watch them walk out the door again.

 By the time Tabitha returned to the lounge the dancing woman was gone.
 It was during those lonely times that Tabitha missed her aunt the most.
-Aunt Tawny was a quirky woman with black hair and a laugh that always erupted from her stomach.
+Aunt Tawny was a quirky woman.
+She had a laugh that always erupted from her stomach.
 She had a musical accent from the islands where she and Pa had grown up.
 Pa had lost his accent, striving to fit in amongst Filton society.
 Tawny wasn’t her aunt’s real name but that didn’t matter.
 They should have let her go.
 It wasn’t like they would miss her.
 Would they even notice she was gone?

 “I love you Tabs.
 No matter what happens remember that.”

 Tabitha couldn’t stand it any longer, she and Nanny Lynn alone in the big house, Ma and Pa never there.